Dibrugarh University Recruitment 2024- Assistant Professor Vacancy, Job Opening

 Application Fees: Rs.
 500/-

-Educational Qualification: To apply for the post of Assistant Professor at Dibrugarh University, the candidate should have completed Master’s Degree in the concerned subject altogether with at least 55% marks or its equivalent Grade.
-The candidate must also have NET/SLET/SET or Ph.D.
+Educational Qualification: To apply for the post of Assistant Professor at Dibrugarh University, the candidate should have completed Master’s Degree in the concerned subject with at least 55% marks or its equivalent Grade as per latest UGC norms.
+The candidate must have NET/SLET/SET or Ph,D.

 Disclaimer: Provided by Dibrugarh University